If you need to update an existing application please visit the DoDEA Employment Application System (EAS).

 Extracurricular Activities.
 In addition to meeting the academic requirements, most positions require participation in extracurricular activities.

 Selective Service Requirement.
 Males born after December 31, 1959, must (subject to certain exceptions) be registered with the Selective Service System.

 Family member applicants receive preference in employment.
 A family member is a spouse or unmarried child (under 23 years of age) of a member of a uniformed service, a Federal civilian employee, or a non-appropriated fund employee officially assigned to an overseas area.
 This preference is afforded only in the commuting area of the sponsor's duty station, and does not apply to family members of retired sponsors or U.S. employees of private firms.
 This preference does not assure selection over non-family members who are otherwise better qualified.
 Candidates claiming family member preference must include a copy of the sponsor's orders with their applications.

 Veterans' Preference.
 Preference in hiring will be afforded to former members of the Military Services who meet the requirements for veterans' preference.
 Specific information regarding eligibility for veterans' preference is available from the Office of Personnel Management's website.

 When to Apply.
-Applicants are encouraged to apply by early January to be considered for the next school year.
-The annual deadline for applying may vary but it will be posted on the web.All applicants will be considered without regard to political, religious, or labor organization affiliation or non-affiliation, marital status, race, color, creed, sex, age, national origin, sexual orientation or non-disqualifying physical or mental handicap or any other non-merit factor.
+EAS is continually open for applicants to apply and update applications.
+The hiring timeline begins in March and runs through the end of August.
+Educators who are not selected for the current school year will receive an e-mail notification in the January/February timeframe to update their application in order to be considered for the upcoming school year.All applicants will be considered without regard to political, religious, or labor organization affiliation or non-affiliation, marital status, race, color, creed, sex, age, national origin, sexual orientation or non-disqualifying physical or mental handicap or any other non-merit factor.